All I Wanted (Kansas song)

 "All I Wanted" is a single by the band Kansas.
 The song was released on the band's 1986 album Power and written by Steve Walsh and Steve Morse.

 Background

-It was their 21st single, as well as their seventh (and final) Top 40 appearance and their fourth Top 20 hit, charting at #19 on Billboard's Hot 100 chart.
+It was their seventh and final Top 40 appearance, charting at #19 on the Billboard Hot 100 chart.
 The song takes a more pop approach than the band's previous songs.

 Reception

 Billboard said that it's "synth-based and relatively mellow."
-Cash Box called it a "classic-sounding McCartney composition which elicits memories of some of his strongest material with Wings" with a taut rock beat punctuated by an urgent horn section."
+Cash Box called it a "... blustery mainstream rock ballad.
+Well crafted melodies, flawless production and sterling musicianship are featured."